At a Glance

 Lipofilling can be used to enhance the results of facelifts or even be performed in its own right as a standalone procedure without any incisions being performed.
 The procedure adds facial volume by acting as a scaffold for the skin, recreating a vibrant and youthful appearance.

 With age, many people tend to gain fat in the body, but lose it in the face.
 This, combined with the loss of facial volume in the form of muscle and bone, makes the face look older.
 During youth, the face is usually heart-shaped in appearance; however, as people age, the heart shape falls to form a rectangular appearance.
 The distribution of facial fat loss varies from person to person.

 By analysing the pattern of facial ageing in a 3-dimensional fashion, a qualified facial plastic surgeon can restore fat to areas of the face where volume has been lost.
 Facial fat transfer can be performed around the entire face and temples, as well as to only specific areas.

-All patients should be in good health and have realistic expectations about what can be achieved with fat transfer to face.
+All patients should be in good health and have realistic expectations about what can be achieved with facial fat grafting.

 We do not treat patients below the age of 18 years of age.

-The consultation begins by having an opportunity to discuss your ideas, concerns and expectations about the fat transfer to face procedure with your surgeon, and ask any relevant questions you may have.
+Prior to any procedure, you will need to have a consultation with one of the surgeons.
+The consultation begins by having an opportunity to discuss your ideas, concerns and expectations about the facial fat grafting procedure with your surgeon, and ask any relevant questions you may have.

 Your facial rejuvenation surgeon will: